 As part of efforts to prevent the spread of COVID-19 in the general population and to ensure the safety of humanitarian workers, Lamin also used his expertise to conduct briefings for government officials, as well as for staff working in service provision at hotels and residencies in Juba where humanitarian workers live.
 Participants in these briefings learnt how to correctly use personal protective equipment (PPE), how to safely interact with guests who undergo quarantine, and also how to clean and disinfect residential and office premises to ensure safe work and living spaces for all.
 To date, almost 300 individuals have participated in these briefings.

-The Logistics Cluster South Sudan participates in the National Taskforce (NTF) on COVID-19, leading the Logistics and Operations pillar, coordinating closely with the government, WHO and other partners, as well as sharing information and guidance with partners.
+The Logistics Cluster South Sudan participates in the National Steering Committee on COVID-19, co-leading the Operations Support and Logistics pillar, coordinating closely with the government, WHO and other partners, as well as sharing information and guidance with partners.
 As part of the National Response Plan, the Logistics Cluster supported WHO with expanding bed capacity at the Dr John Garang multi-purpose Infectious Diseases Unit by donating and installing a mobile storage unit at the site.
 Furthermore, the cluster-managed common storage capacity in Juba was expanded to accommodate the anticipated high volumes of COVID-19 supplies.
 As the number of confirmed COVID-19 cases in-country is increasing every day, the Logistics Cluster is also carrying out the central storage and management of PPE on behalf of the humanitarian community in South Sudan.

 Despite the difficult times and humanitarian response lurching into unknown territory in view of COVID-19, Lamin is enjoying his experience and new challenges every day.
 “My career has been driven by a strong culture of learning and I have appreciated WFP’s encouragement for self-development and learning,” says Lamin.
 “The continuous challenges are what makes this job unique!
 I get so much satisfaction from receiving calls, at any hour of the day, from colleagues who are eager to know more about the disease and trust my advice.”